Jeffrey Deitch: Museum of Contemporary Art, Los Angeles

+By 2012, Deitch's directorship led to what one commentator called a "cultural collision" between Deitch's more popular art tastes and MOCA's previous interests.
+Though Deitch was acknowledged to have boosted museum attendance to record levels, critics charged that MOCA's shows sometimes prioritized popular exhibits over artists who were well-known in the LA art scene or over more traditional scholarly concerns.
+In 2012, as the conflict grew, MOCA's board of trustees unanimously voted to ask for the resignation of its longtime chief curator Paul Schimmel, leading to the resignation of four artists on MOCA's board in protest.
+Deitch resigned from MOCA the following year.

 Return to art dealing

-In 2015, Deitch began hosting shows at 76 Grand Street in New York, one of his former gallery spaces.
+In 2014, Deitch published Live the Art on the 15-year history of Deitch Projects.
+In 2015, he began hosting shows at 76 Grand Street in New York, one of his former gallery spaces.
 In July 2016, he reopened his Lower Manhattan gallery at 18 Wooster Street, the space he ran from 1996 to 2010 and rented out to the Swiss Institute for the following five years.
-Deitch now runs the two spaces under Jeffrey Deitch Inc. Since reopening the gallery, Jeffrey Deitch has organized exhibitions by Tom Sachs, Eddie Peake, Walter Robinson, Ai Weiwei, Kenny Scharf, and Austin Lee, among others.
+Deitch now runs the two spaces under Jeffrey Deitch Inc. Since reopening the gallery, Deitch has organized exhibitions by Ai Weiwei, Kenny Scharf, Austin Lee, Bisa Butler, Kenturah Davis, Sasha Gordon, Kennedy Yanko, and Walter Robinson, among others.

+Every year, during Art Basel Miami Beach, Deitch's gallery collaborates with art dealer Larry Gagosian on a thematic exhibition.
+From 2015 to 2021, the exhibitions were housed in The Moore Building of Miami's Design District.